--) prescribe and publish in the Gazette and in at least one daily newspaper circulating in Trinidad and Tobago, standards for services; - monitor service providers and conduct checks to determine their compliance with the standards; and -) impose such sanctions as it may prescribe for non-compliance with the standards.
+- prescribe and publish in the Gazette and in at least one daily newspaper circulating in Trinidad and Tobago, standards for services; - monitor service providers and conduct checks to determine their compliance with the standards; and - impose such sanctions as it may prescribe for non-compliance with the standards.

-The RIC is mindful of the factors that are important to customers and will therefore focus on rigorously monitoring and measuring those parameters and provide timely, clear and concise reports on T&TEC's performance.
-This would facilitate a better understanding of the T&TEC's operation and ensure the RIC has fulfilled its statutory duties.
+The RIC is mindful of the factors that are important to consumers and will therefore focus on rigorously monitoring and measuring those parameters and provide timely, clear and concise reports on WASA's performance.
+This would facilitate a better understanding of WASA's operation and ensure the RIC has fulfilled its statutory duties.